bibleexchange/courses/poetry/en/201_psalms-classification_lament.md

 ## National Lament

+> In these psalms, Israel moves from articulation of hurt and anger, to submission of them to God, and finally to relinquishment.
+> The Psalms and the Life of Faith p 99

 Chapters 12, 44, 58, 60, 74, 77, 79, 80, 82, 83, 85, 90, 94, 106, 108, 123, 126, 137.

 > Psalm 137:1 &mdash; By the rivers of Babylon, there we sat down, yea, we wept, when we remembered Zion.